wohaco/despace/parker_solar_probe.md

 |:--|
 |***The trajectory of the probe***|

    - Launch occurred on 12 August 2018, at 3:31 a.m.
 EDT, 7:31 a.m.
 GMT.
 The spacecraft operated nominally after launching.
-During its first week in space it deployed its high-gain antenna, magnetometer boom, and electric field antennas.
+During its first week in space it deployed its high‑gain antenna, magnetometer boom, and electric field antennas.
    - Instrument activation and testing began in early September 2018.
 On 9 September, the two WISPR telescopic cameras performed a successful first-light test, transmitting wide-angle images of the background sky towards the galactic center.
    - The probe successfully performed the first of the seven planned Venus flybys on 3 October 2018.
    - The first scientific observations were transmitted in December 2018.